grpc/proposal/A29-xds-tls-security.md

 [A27:CDS][] describes the flow.
 The field [`transport_socket`][CL-TS] is used to extract the [`UpstreamTlsContext`][UTC] as described [here][CL-TS-comment].
 Note that we don't (currently) support [`transport_socket_matches`][CL-TS-matches].
-The `UpstreamTlsContext` thus obtained is passed down to all the child policies and connections.
+The security configuration extracted from the `UpstreamTlsContext` thus obtained is passed down to all the child policies and connections.
 How this is done is language dependent and is similar to how the implementations pass policy information down to child policies.

 [`common_tls_context`][CTC] in the `UpstreamTlsContext` contains the required security configuration.
 See below for [`CommonTlsContext`][CTC-type] processing.